Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Background: Defining Fairness

 \subsection{Fairness According to Legislation and Ethical Principles}

-In the ML community, the FAT/ML (fairness, accountability, and transparency) group has established five guiding principles to aid developers and product managers in designing and implementing accountable automated decision-making algorithms: responsibility, explainability, accuracy, auditability, and fairness \cite{diakopoulos2017principles}.
+Considerable progress has been made in establishing standards for fairness and ethical AI.
+Notably, the FAT/ML (Fairness, Accountability, and Transparency in Machine Learning) community has developed five guiding principles—responsibility, explainability, accuracy, auditability, and fairness—to help developers and product managers design and implement accountable automated decision-making algorithms \cite{diakopoulos2017principles}.
 The group also recommends adherence to OECD privacy principles and the ethical principles outlined in the Belmont Report for human subjects research to ensure algorithmic accountability \cite{oecd-privacy}.

 Additionally, in 2020, the U.S. Department of Defense defined five ethical principles for its AI systems: responsible, equitable, traceable, reliable, and governable \cite{dod_ai_principles,dod_2022_ai}.
-Following this, numerous companies, including Google \cite{googleai} and OpenAI \cite{openaiSafety}, have established similar guidelines to mandate the ethical development and integration of their AI technologies.
+Following this, numerous companies, including Google \cite{googleai} and OpenAI \cite{openaiSafety}, have established similar guidelines for ethical development and integration of their AI technologies.

 Similarly, legislation regulating technology has emerged to enhance fairness in AI systems.
 For instance, in 2018, the European Union enforced the General Data Protection Regulation (GDPR) to protect individuals concerning the privacy, processing, and free movement of personal data \cite{gdpr}.
-Moreover, in 2021, the European Commission established the first legal framework on AI, categorizing AI systems into different levels of risk \cite{eucai2021}.
+Moreover, in 2021, the European Commission established the first legal framework on AI, grouping AI systems into different risk levels \cite{eucai2021,eu_ai_act_2021}; this was officially adopted in 2024 \cite{butt2024analytical}.
 These levels include minimal risk, such as AI-enabled video games or spam filters that pose minimal or no risk to a citizen's rights or safety; limited risk, where AI systems like chatbots inform users they are interacting with a machine and enable them to make informed decisions before continuing use; high-risk, covering AI systems critical to infrastructure, vocational training, and essential public services like credit scoring, law enforcement, and migration; and unacceptable risk, involving AI systems that present a clear threat to the safety and rights of people \cite{eucai2021}.
+Similar legislative considerations are being explored internationally; for example, Canada and Australia are currently developing legislation targeting fairness and employee protections in AI-driven recruitment \cite{canada2025ai,dentons2025australia}.